Wouldn’t it be great if you could add a new post to your site, and the following happened … just from your post URL:

 Tip: If you want search engine friendly URLs for your posts, but don’t want to use a custom permalink structure using tags, then choose Common Settings > Post name instead …

-Choosing ‘Post name’ is the same as choosing the ‘Custom Structure’ setting and adding the /%postname%/ tag.
+Choosing ‘Post name’ is the same as adding the /%postname%/ tag in the ‘Custom Structure’ option.

-You can change the ‘base’ category or tag for your URLs using the following structure:
+This changes the ‘base’ category or tag of your URLs using the following syntax:

 - domain.com/category_base/category_name